“How old would you be if you didn’t know how old you are?”–Satchel Paige, Baseball Hall of Fame pitcher

 Don’t stop working too soon… and don’t get blindsided by inflation!
 You’ll need more future dollars than you think.

 Another way to prepare for rising future costs is to save more.
-Many people aim for saving 10%, but we prefer to see clients socking away 15 or 20%.
+Many people aim for saving 10%, yet we prefer to see clients socking away 15 or 20%.

 We also see people skipping over saving and jumping straight to investing.
 If you don’t have liquidity for emergencies and opportunities, you haven’t saved enough!
 Saving also helps you build up lump sums of cash to invest with.
 The best investments (real estate, life settlements, bridge loans, energy investments) require lump sums.